Presto Tours Frequently Asked Questions

 After the tour you are able to stay inside St. Peter’s Basilica as long as you like but unfortunately the Vatican tickets do not allow for re-entry into the museums and Sistine Chapel.
 How the Vatican ticket works is that once you leave the Museums/Sistine Chapel area of the Vatican to access St. Peter’s Basilica, you cannot re-enter into the museums on the same ticket.
 If you’d like to spend extra time inside the Museums/Sistine Chapel then you could either decide to skip the St. Peter’s Basilica segment of our group tour and part ways with your guide after the Sistine Chapel or you could re-enter the Museums/Sistine Chapel on a different ticket.
 If you decide to skip the St. Peter’s Basilica segment of the tour please be sure to tell your guide in advance as your guide will worry if he/she has lost sight of you.
 Please note the cost of the tour does not change should you decide to skip the Basilica portion of your Presto Vatican Tour.

-Tours are fully refundable up until 14 days before the scheduled tour.
-Presto Tours must be advised of cancellation in written form at least 14 days prior to the reserved tour date in order to receive a refund.
-If no written notice is received by 14 days before the tour date, the guest will be charged in full for the tour and no refund will be provided.
+Presto Tours must be advised of cancellation in written form at least 48 hours before each tour in order to receive this refund.
+If no written notice is received by 48 hours before the tour start time, the guest will be charged in full for the tour and no refund will be provided.

 Once you book your tour online, you will receive an automatic email confirmation which details our tour meeting points and provides precise directions on how to find us.
 You will also find a map and photo visuals to make it super easy to find our guides.
 This information can also be found on each individual tour page on our website.
 Simple click “View Map” to see exactly where each tour meets.
 If you’d prefer your Presto Guide to meet you in your hotel lobby, just shoot us an email and we’d be happy to arrange that.